yimpyomp/DSAT-Trimmer/README.md

 ## Known Issues
 * Extra pages of template PDF is being included regardless of whether it contains a question answered incorrectly
 * Equations are not rendered in final missed questions page
+* Pages may be incomplete if the _entire question or answer choices_ runs over to the next page
 ### Obtaining Necessary Brightspace DSAT Files
 * The program requires two components to operate, the responses.json file _and_ a blank DSAT template
 * To download the responses file: